freemansoft/ESP8266-MicroPython/README.md

     1. Specifying the port after starting `rshell`
         1. Windows Style: `connect serial COM6` or whatever your COM port is on Microsoft Windows
         1. Mac Style: `connect serial /dev/cu.usbserial-1140` or whatever your serial port is on a Mac.
 1. Edit `main.py` to customize the device pins the web server will display.
-A sample from the code 12/2022 is as follows
+Pass an an empty list if none of that class.
+A sample from the code 12/2022 is as follows:
     ```
     server = WebServer(
         [machine.Pin(2, machine.Pin.OUT), machine.Pin(16, machine.Pin.OUT)],
         ["LED (Pin 2)", "RELAY (Pin 16)"],
         [False, True],
         [machine.Pin(i) for i in [0, 2, 4, 5, 12, 13, 14, 15, 16]],
+        ["Servo 1"]
+        [machine.Pin[<a pin>]]
     )
     ```
 1. rshell